open-edge-platform/edge-microvisor-toolkit-standalone-node/README.md

 ## How It Works

-To begin the evaluation process, the customer build the Edge Microvisor Toolkit Standalone Node source code generate the USB bootable installer image.
-This system will be used to create a bootable USB installer for the edge node designated for evaluation.
-During this stage, the customer can configure settings such as proxy and user credentials.
+To start the evaluation process, the customer compiles the Edge Microvisor Toolkit Standalone Node source code to create a USB bootable installer image.
+This image will be utilized to produce a bootable USB installer for the edge node intended for evaluation.
+At this stage, the customer has the option to configure settings like proxy and user credentials.

 Next, the customer runs the automated installer, which generates a bootable USB stick.
 This USB stick is self-contained and includes all the necessary software components to install the Edge Microvisor Toolkit, Kubernetes, foundational Kubernetes extensions, and the Kubernetes Dashboard.